alpha-egg/Notes/托福/口语/Task 3.md

 ### 2

+READING

 contradiction between actions and beliefs cause a kind of mental discomfort known as cognitive dissonance

 cognitive dissonance which is a kind of mental discomfort caused by contradiction between actions and beliefs

+LISTENING

+high school, was addicted to / indulge in video game

+want good job, do well in

 ## 单词积累